 When you are planning for the future, take some time to consider your priorities.
 What are your goals for the future?
 Are there specific things you want to achieve or activities you would like to enjoy more?
-Think about what matters most to you and order your priorities accordingly.
-Dedicate more time to your top priorities and allocate less time to others especially if they don't support your goals.
+Think about what is most important to you and order your priorities accordingly.
+Dedicate more time to your top priorities and allocate less time to others especially the ones that don't support your goals.

+Use the following exercise to help you think through your priorities.
 Setting priorities or goals helps you to focus your time and energy on the things that matter most.
 However, don't let setting priorities become an additional source of stress or anxiety.
 You can revisit your goals and priorities and change them at any time.